-Aquatic weed cutting is undertaken using a purpose built weed cutter boat or hand cut manually with scythes.
+Aquatic weed cutting is generally undertaken using a purposebuilt weed cutter boat or manually.
 Weed is generally removed and stockpiled on the berm so it can dry before disposal.
-Aquatic weed cutting is undertaken to mitigate the effects of excessive aquatic weed growth on waterway capacity and water quality.
+Aquatic weed cutting is undertaken to mitigate the effects of excessive aquatic weed growth on waterway capacity and water-quality characteristics.
 Compared with other available aquatic weed control methods, weed cutting minimises disturbance to the bed and banks of the watercourse and does not require chemicals.
+Further, riparian vegetation is not disturbed and birdlife can remain in the vicinity while the activity is carried out.